spatie/laravel-stripe-webhooks/README.md

     }
 }
 ```
-### Multiple Signing Secrets (Connect Usage)
+### Handling multiple signing secrets

-You can configure stripe-webhooks to handle multiple endpoints and secrets.
+When using [Stripe Connect](https://stripe.com/connect) you might want to the package to handle multiple endpoints and secrets.
+Here's how to configurate that behaviour.

 First add a route which includes the parameter `configKey`: